HugoJacq/ABL_response_to_SST_front/README.md

 - Plot the figures (environment, running the scripts)

 Diskspace used:
-- about 105Go for the simulations
+- about 105Go for the simulations (compressed)
 - 200Go for the post process

 For your information, producing the simulation data emitted 115 kg of equivalent carbon (including tests cases).